omega-gg/documentation/tevolution/install/windows.md

 7. The Microsoft store will open
 8. Click on "Install" then click on "Open"

-Congratulation, tevolution should now be running on your desktop
+Congratulation, tevolution should now be running on your desktop.

 ## MotionMonkey